ubccpsc/classy/docs/developer/customization.md

 #### Required Steps

 Do NOT remove the default `portal` folder project scaffolding from your project, as when Classy is integrated with a plugin, these project files will always be required.
-One can modify or add files to the `portal` folder project.
+One can modify or add files to the `portal` folder.

 1. To begin customizing Classy, move your new plugin project in the Classy `plugins` folder.
 2. Ensure that the plugin folder is labelled the name of the plugin (ie. myPlugin).